RainyAngel/IGME-230/230-project-1-content.md

 ????

 ### Control:
-Movement: arrow keys (or mouse??)
+Movement: arrow keys

 ### Onboarding
-..* Instructions on how to move appear on screen
+* Instructions on how to move appear on screen
-..* Instructions on what is a good fruit and what is a rotten fruit appear below
+* Instructions on what is a good fruit and what is a rotten fruit appear below

 ### Player learning
 The player must learn the distance Bunny is able to jump to determine if they can reach the next platform.
 They must also get used to